-In the financial year 2020/21, ZEISS continued its activities globally and in the UK in an effort to combat modern slavery.
-A programme of supplier audits was drawn up at Group level, but this again had to be limited as a result of the coronavirus pandemic which made travel impossible both internationally to global suppliers and for a large part of the year also nationally to domestic suppliers.
-Travel restrictions have continued in many parts of the world since then and still apply in many regions at the time of writing this report.
-A small number of the planned supplier audits were able to be carried out onsite, while most others had to be carried out remotely using new digital solutions.
+In the financial year 2021/22, ZEISS continued its activities globally and in the UK in an effort to combat modern slavery.
+A programme of supplier audits was drawn up at Group level, but once again travel restrictions arising from the coronavirus pandemic made travel difficult to and within certain regions.
+As a result, audits were mostly limited to global suppliers based in certain regions but this year more were able to be carried out onsite than in the previous year

-These supplier audits were performed by an internal trained team consisting of members from different departments such as sustainability and compliance, and the audit scope covers aspects of sustainability related to human rights such as occupational health management, labour conditions including housing, payment standards and working hours, as well as environmental management aspects.
-With most audits conducted remotely, reliance has had to be placed on responses to interviews and questionnaires without having the ability to make physical observations of suppliers' sites.
-Where deviations to required standards are identified, particularly in the areas of occupational health and safety and working hours, as well as transparency concerning working conditions, and in the use of ZEISS sustainability requirements in their own upstream supply chains, corrective measures are agreed with the relevant suppliers and their implementation is then monitored.
+These supplier audits were performed by internal trained teams consisting of members from different departments such as sustainability and compliance, and the audit scope covers aspects of sustainability related to human rights such as occupational health management, labour conditions including housing, payment standards and working hours, as well as environmental management aspects.
+Where audits had to be conducted remotely, reliance had to be placed on responses to interviews and questionnaires without having the ability to make physical observations of suppliers' sites.
+Where deviations to required standards are identified, particularly in the areas of occupational health and safety and working hours, as well as transparency concerning working conditions, and in the use of ZEISS sustainability requirements in their own upstream supply chains, corrective measures are agreed with the relevant suppliers and their implementation is then monitored and followed up.